Dungannon: Schools

+There are over a dozen primary schools in the area.
+Secondary schools include the Royal School Dungannon, Integrated College Dungannon, St Patrick's Academy, Drumglass High School and St Patricks's College.

 Transport

 Dungannon is linked to the M1 motorway, which runs from the southeast of the town to Belfast.
 There is an Ulsterbus town bus service that runs daily that serves the town's suburbs, formerly operated by the Optare Solo buses.
 The nearest railway station is on Northern Ireland Railways.

 Former railways

 The Irish gauge Portadown, Dungannon and Omagh Junction Railway (PD&O) linked the town with from 1858 and Omagh from 1861, completing the – Derry railway route that came to be informally called "The Derry Road".
 The Great Northern Railway took over the PD&O in 1876 and built a branch line from Dungannon to Cookstown in 1879.

 The GNR Board cut back the Cookstown branch to Coalisland in 1956 and the Ulster Transport Authority (UTA) closed the branch altogether in 1959.
 In accordance with the Benson Report submitted to the Government of Northern Ireland 1963 the UTA closed the "Derry Road" through Dungannon in 1965.
 The site of Dungannon station is now a public park and the former trackbed through the station is now a greenway.